ktchu/STEAM-Garden/continuing-studies/Abbott-Understanding_Analysis/Chapter-1.6-Exercises.md

 --------------------------------------------------------------------------------------------
 ### 1.6.9.

 __Problem__.
-Using the various tools and tedchniques developed in the last two sections (including the exercises from Section 1.5, give a compelling argument showing that
+Using the various tools and techniques developed in the last two sections (including the exercises from Section 1.5, give a compelling argument showing that
 $P(\N) \sim \R$.